How Class-A Office Building in D.C. Metro Wows with Video Wall

 MT: Showing metro transit schedules is a huge upgrade for tenants and guests, given the building’s proximity to Eisenhower Metro Station — a major hub.
 There are a lot of commuters from D.C. and other areas.
 It’s helpful to see the routes and times on one screen.

-Another feature tenants love is the ability to use the video wall as a true welcome sign.
+Another feature tenants love is the ability to use the video wall display as a true welcome sign.
 On days when potential tenants are touring the building, or if any office tenants are hosting an event, the video wall displays the word “Welcome” and custom content specifically for that day.
 It’s a nice feature for welcoming guests.